 You're Not Lazy.
 You're Burned Out — And There's a Difference.

 There's a version of exhaustion that sleep doesn't fix.
 Where you wake up already tired.
-Where even the thought of your to-do list feels like a physical weight.
-Where you've lost the spark for things you used to care about, and then feel guilty about losing it.
+Where even glancing at your to-do list feels like a physical weight settling onto your chest.
+Where you've lost the spark for things you used to care about, and then feel guilty for losing it, which somehow makes everything heavier.

 If that sounds familiar, I want to say something clearly: that's not laziness.
 That's not weakness.
 That's not you falling apart.